 Any U.S. attorney works with the pleasure of the president.

-And for example, you can go back to the Obama years, they fired all the U.S. attorneys.
+And, for example, you can go back to the Obama years, they fired all the U.S. attorneys.

-He should have cleaned out all Obama political holdovers as possible.
+He should have cleaned out all Obama political holdovers as possible, just gotten rid of them all.

-And I think future presidents on both parties should just do that.
+And I think future presidents on both parties should just do that, get rid of them, in my opinion, because we see the damage of holdovers in the Trump administration.

-Now the Wall Street Journal is actually shed some light on what really happened, and that this everyone kept speculating.
+Now the Wall Street Journal has actually shed some light on what really happened and that everyone kept speculating, well, this is because he's investigating the president and nothing is going to stop him.

 Now he's since is gone, but the president gets to appoint the attorney for the Southern District of New York.

-Um, people like Andy McCarthy, people like Rudy Giuliani come out of there, other great prosecutors, both on the left and on the right.
+People like Andy McCarthy, people like Rudy Giuliani come out of there, other great prosecutors, both on the left and on the right.

 It's neither here nor there.

-Well, if you if anybody here, any of any prosecutor feels any inappropriate outside pressure of any kind to not do a full thorough investigation into any matter.
+And Bill Barr actually said the following over the weekend that nobody paid any attention to, well, if anybody here, any of any prosecutor feels any inappropriate outside pressure of any kind to not do a full thorough investigation into any matter, I am authorizing you to go directly to the Inspector General, Michael Horowitz, and report such pressure.

-As a matter of fact, there's been nothing but investigations into Donald Trump every every second since he came down the escalator at Trump Tower with Melania.
+As a matter of fact, there's been nothing but investigations into Donald Trump every second since he came down the escalator at Trump Tower with Melania.

 And Andy McCarthy was just on TV rightly saying that I don't think the Southern District of New York would tolerate any pressure.

-Now there are prosecutors that abuse their authority.
+Now, there are prosecutors that abuse their authority.

-There's prosecutorial abuse, and I think that happens more often than we need to look at.
+And I think that happens more often than we need to look at.

-I know that it's worked well in mob cases in particular that okay, well, you killed 21 people, Sammy the Bull, or however many people it was, I don't remember the exact number.
+I think this whole notion of offering people anything of value to turn on another person, a bigger fish, I know it's worked well in mob cases in particular that, okay, well, you killed 21 people, Sammy the Bull, or however many people it was.

 That happens too.